-Watch this video to learn all about the life cycle of Japanese beetles and how to control them organically using sprays, hand picking and traps.
+Watch this video to learn about the life cycle of Japanese beetles and how to control them organically using sprays, hand picking and traps.

-Learn about Japanese beetles, including how to trap and spray for them.
+Control Japanese beetles, including how to trap and spray for them.

 Listen to podcast: